Zabad inscription: Linguistics

-This inscription is similar to two other sixth-century Paleo-Arabic inscriptions, those being the Harran inscription located in modern-day Turkey and is also found at a martyrium, and the Umm al-Jamal inscription.
-However, the Zabad inscription is the earliest of the three and is also the earliest attested inscription written in Paleo-Arabic.
-These three inscriptions help highlight the evolution of the Nabataean Arabic script into the Paleo-Arabic script, as well as the geographical spread of the more recent Paleo-Arabic.
+Although the earliest, the Zabad inscription is similar to other Paleo-Arabic inscriptions, especially the Harran inscription (in southern Syria) and the Umm al-Jimal inscription.
+Together, these three highlight the evolution of the Nabataean Arabic script into Paleo-Arabic and the geographical spread of Paleo-Arabic.

 Compared with other Paleo-Arabic inscriptions, the shape of the letter dāl is different only in the Zabad inscription.
 Likewise, it is only in the Zabad inscription that the hā is found at the beginning of a word, and the shape of the hā in Zabad is not found in Islamic-era inscriptions.